cwdeee/trust-network-guidelines/docs/analysis.md

 - The design of the experiment (are the reaction times recorded as the number of seconds/milliseconds between stimulus onset and response?)
 - The participant responses (do they provide atypically short or long responses, potentially suggesting low engagement with the task; e.g., if a participants wants that the experiment ends fast the best strategy would be to do a reaction time task where one presses a button irrespective of stimulus quality as fast as possible, ignoring that the instruction would be also to do the task correctly).

+### Assessing the effect of interest
+- We recommend Linear Mixed Effect modelling on trial-level data, with crossed random effects for item and participant (see the [lmer package]() for a frequentist and [brm package]() for a Bayesian approach).
+- Center all continuous variables (i.e., subtract the mean of all values of each given variable from the value itself, so that the average is 0) - this means that the estimates of the model will represent the grand mean.
+We strongly advise against dichotomising continuous variables as several potential problems can arise (e.g., equal distribution of cases, etc.)
+- Contrast code dichotomous variables (e.g., see [Schad et al., 2020](https://doi.org/10.1016/j.jml.2019.104038) for a tutorial).
+- Fit the fixed effect specification in accordance with the hypothesis (e.g., if interested in the frequency-by-lexicality interaction: rt ~ freq * lex; R formula syntax)
+- Then, add covariates of no interest as fixed effects (frequency, trial order, previous trial RT, orthographic/phonological Levenshtein distance, Age of Acquisition, etc.).
+- For a tutorial regarding the random effect specification, see [Bates et al. (2018)](https://doi.org/10.48550/arXiv.1506.04967)
+- Use theoretical knowledge about the different predictors to decide whether the effect of continuous variables should be linear or not (e.g., see [Kliegl et al., 2006](https://doi.org/10.1037/0096-3445.135.1.12)